-Council voted 4-2 on the motion with Councillors Jonathan Torreson and Michael Diachuk opposing.
-Torreson says he respects the administration’s decision to sole-source the buy but it should be used when appropriate.
+Council voted 4-2 on the motion with Councillors Jonathan Torresan and Michael Diachuk opposing.
+Torresan says he respects the administration’s decision to sole-source the buy but it should be used when appropriate.

 “Within our purchasing policy it allows for sole sourcing and we have to be careful as a local government that we are using sole sourcing in the right way.”

 His reason for voting against the motion was now with Whyte Communications revealing their pricing it is no longer fair.

 “One vendor has already identified their pricing and now it’s not exactly fair because of the process we went through.”